 The key to data analysis is cross-referencing one set of data with another.

-• Check how well various operating systems perform and check for variances among different countries.
-Maybe people from a given country simply don’t need to change their phones every year but they still like to purchase stuff online?
+- Check how well various operating systems perform and identify variances across countries.
+Maybe people from a given country simply don’t need to change their phones every year, but they still like to purchase stuff online?

-• Compare sales numbers with browser versions.
+- Compare sales numbers with browser versions.
 A default browser for a given operating system may mean that a visitor is not very tech-savvy.
-Using an alternative browser may be a sign of a customer potentially interested in tech offers
+Using an alternative browser may indicate a customer's potential interest in tech offers.

 Data hides all kinds of patterns.
 Even the ones you would never think of.

-My favorite story to tell on this topic is not marketing related, but still proves the point.
+My favorite story to tell on this topic is not marketing-related, but still proves the point.
 It is a story of an AI employed by a New York hospital to help with patient diagnosis.
-The AI was doing well with predictions of diseases that can be derived from patients’ charts.
-But what puzzled the researchers was the fact that this AI started to diagnose mental disorders such as schizophrenia just on the basis of charts alone.
+The AI was doing well at predicting diseases from patients’ charts.
+But what puzzled the researchers was the fact that this AI started to diagnose mental disorders such as schizophrenia just based on charts alone.

 This meant a revolution.
-Almost 150 years of psychiatry has never made a connection between a patient's stats, such as blood pressure or blood sugar level, and mental disorders.
-There was a pattern in the data that was absolutely unlikely and only AI could find it.
+Almost 150 years of psychiatry have never made a connection between a patient's stats, such as blood pressure or blood sugar level, and mental disorders.
+There was a pattern in the data that was absolutely unlikel,y and only AI could find it.

 You don’t have to start any scientific revolution with your data analysis.
-Just follow where the analysis will take you.
-Trust data, not only your intuition.
+Just follow where the analysis takes you.
+Trust the data, not just your intuition.

 Lesson 3: Be Agile